Edgar-Donk/Framed/docs/source/df/df_clean.rst

     pd.to_datetime(df['date_col'], errors='coerce').isnull().value_counts()

-This time we are counting the number of errors and successes there are.
+This time we are counting the number of errors and successes that exist.
 Knowing the dataframe size the result will show **False df_size** when everything is correct and the number of errors **True err_size**.
 Also a new column will be generated whilst searching for errors, this allows the old data to remain in the original column while the new column will display the errors as NaT (not a time).

+.. sidebar:: Detecting False Dates

+    The query shows whether an error occurred, therefore an error occurred or not it displays the opposite of a correct answer.
+Hence *False* should have a large number, if clean the same as the dataframe size, whereas *True* should be small the number of errors found.

 Date time errors require a bit of unravelling.
 There can be errors caused by the wrong format, pandas reads the year first, then month then day in default